5 Fantastically Unique Places to Visit in Spain for 2018 and A Travel App Giveaway

 All you have to do is comment below about where you want to travel in 2018.
 It can be places in Spain, ones we’ve mentioned here in our article, or anywhere else in the world.
 Where do you want to travel in 2018?

 From the different people who comment, we will draw 10 winners at random, and contact you with your prize via your email provided as part of commenting.
 Your email is not subscribed to anything and is not shared with anyone.
-Entries made within 30 days of this article publication qualify for the prize.
+Entries made by the end of the day on June 27, 2018 will qualify for the prize.

 Are you new to GPSmyCity?
 We love working with them and have travel articles of our own offered as downloadable apps and self-guided city walks.
 Now they’re offering annual subscriptions available on iTunes.
 These include two options – for $12.99 a year you get full access to all travel articles for 900+ cities worldwide, and for $18.99 a year you get full access to all their walking tours plus travel articles covering 1,000+ cities worldwide.
 It will take your traveling to another level.
 Learn more about them in our previous article and giveaway, ‘Travel Article Apps, The Latest-Greatest Free Travel Tool’.